-• Dr. Rosemarie Wanyoike and Mr. William Rahedi joined the Committee after reconstitution of Committees in February 2023.
+• Dr. Rosemarie Wanyoike joined the Committee after reconstitution of Committees in February 2023.

 • Mr. Maurice Nduranu and Mr. James Opindi were members of the Committee until January 2023.
+Dr. Rosemarie Wanyoike and Mr. William Rahedi joined the Committee in February 2023.